-People realize pretty early, some don’t.
-That’s the beauty, its all timing.
+People realize pretty early; some don’t.
+That’s the beauty; it’s all timing.

-I heard somewhere “Well arranged time is the surest mark of a well arranged mind”.
+I heard somewhere, “Well arranged time is the surest mark of a well-arranged mind.”

-When we say, “I don’t have time for this, that etc”, what does it imply?
+When we say, “I don’t have time for this, that, etc.,” what does it imply?

 Are we not arranging things properly, or, we know the right things to be done.

-As a kid, I did things which used to cause harm to my friends.
-Very temperamental, just did what I wanted without even thinking the consequences of my actions.
-Dennis the Menace was appropriately my other name with respect to pranks I used to play on others.
+This is just an aspect of our life, an important one.
+As a kid, I did things that used to cause harm to my friends.
+Very temperamental, I just did what I wanted without even thinking about the consequences of my actions.
+Dennis the Menace was appropriately my other name concerning pranks I used to play on others.